When Red Hat, the parent company of CentOS Linux, he said that only CentOS Stream will be released, many CentOS users were annoyed.

 The AlmaLinux operating system is a community RHEL, Linux fork.
 The CloudLinux distribution supports AlmaLinux with an annual sponsorship of $ 1 million and promises that this first release based on RHEL 8.x will be supported by at least 2029.
 The new distribution is community-based to fill the gap left by its withdrawal fixed version of CentOS.

-“As promised, the main development and maintenance was done by team of CloudLinux.
+“As promised, the main development and maintenance was done by of CloudLinux.
 We are now appealing to the community for their contributions,” said CloudLinux founder and CEO Igor Seletskiy.

-“In the spirit of the community initiative, we need help with testing, documentation, support and planning the future roadmap.”
+“In the spirit of the community initiative, we need help with testing, documentation, and planning the future roadmap.”

 AlmaLinux beta comes with its own debugger.
 CloudLinux developers will work closely with bug tickets to ensure they can deliver an extremely stable distribution.
 Registered users will be able to submit bug reports that will be checked and prioritized by the technical team.